 Yes!
-A State of Wisconsin Driver License is one of eight types of photo ID that can be used to vote in Wisconsin.
+A State of Wisconsin Driver License can be used to vote in Wisconsin.
 It must be a Wisconsin Driver License.
 Driver Licenses from other states may not be used for voting in Wisconsin.

 WHAT IS A STATE OF WISCONSIN DRIVER LICENSE?